wwnorton/style/guides-website/docs/javascript-style.md

 ## Type Casting & Coercion

+### Type Coercion at Start

-### Perform type coercion at the beginning of the statement.
+Perform type coercion at the beginning of the statement.

 ### Strings
 eslint: [`no-new-wrappers`](https://eslint.org/docs/rules/no-new-wrappers)